Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

 ## **What is Manual Visual Testing?**

-Manual visual testing means comparing two screenshots manually, one from your known good baseline image, and another from the latest version of your application.
+Manual visual testing means comparing two screenshots manually, one from your known good baseline image, and another from the latest version of your app.
 For each pair of images, you have to invest a lot of time to ensure you’ve caught all issues.
-Especially if the page is long, or has a lot of visual elements it is very difficult to identify all the visual issues.
+Especially if the page is long, or has a lot of visual elements in that case very difficult to identify all the visual issues.

 {% include
   components/figure.html